 The product increment is the result of all the product backlog items accomplished during a sprint.
 It’s the working product that is presented at the end of the sprint to stakeholders and potential customers.

 Kanban vs Scrum

-Kanban and Scrum are both iterative work methods that aim to reduce waste.
+Kanban and Scrum are work methods that aim to reduce waste.
 While they both adhere to the agile principles of collaboration, continuous improvement, and flexibility, you can see that Kanban and Scrum are their own methodologies.
 Their main differences include: